 3.2.3.
-Dependence on the aspect ratio
+Dependence on the Aspect Ratio

-We have studied the dependence of the turbulent transport coefficients on the aspect ratio $\mathcal A$ of the domain in the three different cases (FMHD, SMHD with kinetic/kinetic and magnetic forcing) with fixed shear parameter S=-0.25.
-The measured growth rate of the rms magnetic field, which coincides with the ones of of \overline{B}x and \overline{B}y except for standard magnetic forcing, and the measured turbulent transport coefficients are listed in Table 1; see runs with labels 4, 8, and 16, indicating $\mathcal A$.
+We have studied the dependence of the turbulent transport coefficients on the aspect ratio A of the domain in the three different cases (FMHD, SMHD with kinetic or magnetokinetic forcing) with fixed shear parameter $S = -25/T{\nu}$ .
+The measured growth rate of the rms magnetic field, which coincides with those of $\overline{B}x$ and $\overline{B}y$ except for standard magnetic forcing, and the measured turbulent transport coefficients are listed in Table 1; see runs with labels 4, 8, and 16, indicating A.

 In the kinetically forced FMHD and SMHD cases, the growth rate of the magnetic field is largely independent of the aspect ratio of the box, indicating that always one and the same dynamo mode is growing.
-We also measure the vertical wavenumber of the fastest growing dynamo mode in the kinematic stage, (see Table 3) which support this conclusion, as we see the wavenumber increasing proportional to \mathcal{A} .
-The turbulent transport coefficients do not show a marked dependence on \mathcal{A} either.
+We also measure the vertical wavenumber $k_z$ of the fastest growing dynamo mode in the kinematic stage (see Table 3), which supports this conclusion, as we see $k_z/k{1z}$ increasing proportional to A. The turbulent transport coefficients do not show a marked dependence on A either.